BF 149: Identification and Use of Mushrooms in Farms, Gardens, and Forests

 Target Audience

-All levels - This course is for new farmers or experienced farmers seeking to diversify their operations.
-It’s also relevant to woodlot owners and backyard gardeners, and forest stewards interested in this topic.
-Growing as a viable economic enterprise will be discussed, though techniques can also be applied at any scale.
-Mushroom growing is an easy topic for beginners with some experience farming and managing crop systems.
+All levels - This course is for new farmers, experienced farmers, and community members seeking to incorporate fungi into their practice.
+It's also relevant to woodlot owners, backyard and urban gardeners, as well as anyone who has access to forested or green space.
+Mushroom growing is an easy topic for beginners with some experience in gardening, farming, and managing crop systems.
+This class encourages diverse, accessible, and community-centered discourse and approaches.

 Course Objectives